Because serverless compute resources automatically enforce IMDSv2, this setting does not apply to serverless compute resources.

 In response to security concerns around IMDS, AWS created IMDSv2 (version 2) which reduces risk from a common attack pattern and replaces the request-and-response flow with a session-oriented flow.
 For details of the improvements, see this AWS blog article.

-As a workspace admin, you can enforce the use of IMDSv2 on clusters by enabling Enforce AWS Instance Metadata Service V2 for all clusters in the Workspace settings tab of the admin settings page.
+As a workspace admin, you can enforce the use of IMDSv2 on clusters by enabling Enforce AWS instance metadata v2s in the Compute tab of the admin settings page.
 Databricks recommends that you configure your workspace to enforce IMDSv2.
 If your workspace was created after October 1, 2022, your workspace has this admin setting enabled by default.

 IMDSv2 enforcement does not support use of an isolated AWS Glue catalog.
 To disable isolation, see How to migrate and enforce IMDSv2 for all clusters.